Department of Neurology

 CME Accreditation Statement:

-The University of Washington school of Medicine is accredited by the Accreditation council for Continuing Medical Education to provide continuing medical education for physicians.
-The university of Washington school of medicine designates this live activity for a maximum of 26 AMA PRA category 1 credits™.
+The University of Washington School of Medicine designates this live activity for a maximum of 26 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Natalia Murinova, MD, Ami Cuneo, MD, Anita Chopra, MD, and Daniel Krashin, MD have no financial relationships to disclose with any manufacturers, suppliers of any products/services, or with any commercial support firms.